Looking Back At ’Idiocracy’ At 15, Mike Judge’s Sadly Relevant Comedy

 Dr. Lexus proceeds to deliver his unforgettable diagnosis: “I don’t wanna sound like a dick or nothing, but it says on your chart you’re fucked up.
 You talk like a f*g, and your shit’s all ret*rded.”

 So yes, there are quite a few racial, sexual, and clinical slurs in Idiocracy that probably wouldn’t fly in a movie today, but mostly they feel accurate to a society being depicted as dangerously stupid.
-(The way Idiocracy seems to equate hip hop culture with stupidity is much more uncomfortable than the un-PC verbiage).
-For the record, Mike Judge has said in interviews that the language in the film was directly inspired by a childhood incident in which some of his schoolmates called him a f*g after he got all the answers right on a math quiz.
-Judge, remember, was a physics major, whose early, unfulfilling jobs in science and engineering inspired Office Space (he also played bass in “Shamu’s Blues Band” at SeaWorld in the eighties, but that’s another story).
+(The way Idiocracy seems to equate hip hop culture with stupidity is more uncomfortable than the un-PC verbiage, in any case).
+For the record, Mike Judge has said in interviews that the language in the film was directly inspired by a childhood incident, in which some of his schoolmates called him a f*g after a teacher had singled him out for getting all of the answers right on a math quiz.
+(Judge, remember, was a physics major, whose early, unfulfilling jobs in science and engineering inspired Office Space — he also played bass in “Shamu’s Blues Band” at SeaWorld in the eighties, but that’s another story).

 Middle school bullies in 2021 might be less likely to put their antagonism in the same terms, just like corporate advertising has mostly gone in the opposite direction, now trying to imitate a pedantic gender studies professor rather than a drunk frat guy at Buffalo Wild Wings.
 Yet the spirit of shallow, depersonalized corporate pandering, to a fundamentally petty and credulous populace, remains the same.
+The trends and the flavors change, but the dehumanization stays the same.

 Idiocracy is an anomaly in this way, a film that feels somehow both dated and relevant.
 It’s easy to say that 15 years later, but the truth is, Idiocracy was always an anomaly.
-It was filmed in 2004, bumped from its original release in August 2005, and by August 2006 was reported “shelved indefinitely.”
+It was filmed in 2004, bumped from its original release in August 2005, and by August 2006 had reportedly been “shelved indefinitely.”
 It was ultimately released September 1st, 2006 in just seven cities, on 130 screens, with “zero marketing for the movie — no trailers, posters, television spots or even press kits for media outlets.”
 This per the Austin American-Statesman, which quotes a Fox executive calling this “an executive decision.”

-It was long rumored that this “executive decision” had something to do with Idiocracy making fun of Fox News, and a long list of companies that did or might advertise with them.
+It was long rumored that this “executive decision” had something to do with Idiocracy making fun of Fox News, and a long list of companies that did or might advertise with Fox News.
 As Terry Crews, who played President Dwayne Elizondo Mountain Dew Herbert Camacho in the film, told GQ in 2018, “The rumor was is that because we used real corporations in our comedy — I mean Starbucks was giving hand jobs — and these companies gave us their name thinking they were going to get pumped up […] there were a lot of people who were backing out.
 But it was too late.
-And so Fox, which owned the movie, decided we are going to release this in as few theaters as legally possible.
+And so Fox, which owned the movie, decided ‘we are going to release this in as few theaters as legally possible.’
 So it got a release in probably three theaters over one weekend and it was sucked out into the vortex.”

 This is the version of the story that serves Idiocracy, that its take-no-prisoners approach simply ruffled too many feathers.
 And there’s probably a kernel of truth to it.
 But for his part, Judge offered a simpler explanation to the NY Times in 2017: that the film just tested poorly with audiences.
 The studio figured it might end up making them a ton of money on DVD like Office Space had.
 The early blogosphere was already screaming at Fox throughout this process, and yet despite it all, AintItCoolNews’s paraphrased review from an anonymous insider at the time still remains essentially true: “I’ve heard it’s crazy-insane funny, and I’ve heard it is very flawed, even hard to sit through.”